Cedrinho33/Air_Boltic__CL/README_Air_Boltic.md

 - Make sure data is flowing efficiently between dbt layers, by for example leveraging incremental loads for the trip table
 - Ensure slowly changing dimensions are treated appropriately (e.g. trip.status)
 - Obtain more data:
-    - data on airport's continents to separate inter-continental flights
+    - data on airport's continents to separate intercontinental flights
     - info on competing flight routes on the same day
     - pricing of Air Boltic (maybe there is demand but the pricing is just not competitive?
 We only see who has booked but not who tried and didn't.)